Interstate 495 (New York): Across Suffolk County

-Long Island, meanwhile, lobbied to extend I-495 east over NY 495.
+Long Island lobbied to extend I-495 east over NY 495.
 The extension took place in the early 1980s, at which time the NY 495 signs were taken down and I-495 was extended to the east end of the LIE.
 The section of I-495 in the vicinity of the Lincoln Tunnel was redesignated as NY 495 at this time.
 The extension of I-495 to Riverhead makes the highway a spur, which should have an odd first digit according to the Interstate Highway System's numbering scheme.
 Even first digits are usually assigned to bypasses, connectors, and beltways, as I-495 was prior to the 1980s.
-A proposed Long Island Crossing would have extended the LIE across Long Island Sound to I-95 in either Guilford, Connecticut; Old Saybrook, Connecticut; or Rhode Island via a series of existing and artificial islands, but a lack of funding as well as public opposition led to the demise of these proposals.
+A proposed Long Island Crossing would have extended the LIE across Long Island Sound to I-95 in either Guilford, Connecticut; Old Saybrook, Connecticut; or Westerly, Rhode Island via a series of existing and artificial islands, but a lack of funding as well as public opposition led to the demise of these proposals.
 CR 48 in Suffolk County was originally intended to become part of the North Fork extension of the LIE.

 Subway line

 A New York City Subway line along the LIE corridor had been proposed in the 1929 and 1939 IND Second System plans as an extension of the BMT Broadway Line east of the 60th Street Tunnel, prior to the construction of the expressway.
 These were the predecessors to a line proposed in 1968 as part of the Program for Action.
 It would have split from the IND Queens Boulevard Line west of the Woodhaven Boulevard station and go to Kissena Boulevard via a right-of-way parallel and adjacent to the LIE.
-In Phase I, it would go to Kissena Boulevard at Queens College and, in Phase II, to Fresh Meadows and Bayside.
+In Phase I, it would have gone to Kissena Boulevard at Queens College and, in Phase II, to Fresh Meadows and Bayside.
 This "Northeastern Queens" line would have been built in conjunction with the planned widening of the expressway.
 The subway tracks would have been placed under the expressway or its service roads or in the median of a widened LIE in a similar manner to the Blue Line of the Chicago "L".
 It had been previously proposed to run the line from the 63rd Street tunnel under Northern Boulevard to Flushing (near the current Flushing–Main Street station), then south under Kissena and Parsons boulevards to meet with the LIE at Queens College.